 Year over year, Piedmont has seen returns on their edtech investment.
 Shortly before launching eSpark in 2014, the district had students take the NWEA MAP to establish a benchmark for student growth.
 On average, Piedmont K-2 students scored at the 42nd percentile on this assessment.

 “I was blown away by the power and potential of eSpark.
 I am thankful to be in a district which utilizes eSpark and understands its impact on student growth and learning.”

 Piedmont Elementary Principal

 During the second year of implementation, students using eSpark saw similar outcomes.
-At the start of the 2015-2016 school year, K-2 students scored in the 48 percentile in math and reading domains on the NWEA MAP.
-After a year spent mastering 3,584 standards through eSpark (13 standards a student), students scored in the 60th percentile in math and 57th percentile in reading.
+At the start of the 2015-2016 school year, K-2 students scored in the 48th percentile on the NWEA MAP assessment.
+After a year spent mastering 3,584 standards with eSpark (13 standards per student), the average Piedmont scored in the 60th percentile in math and 57th percentile in reading.

 Much of eSpark’s success at Piedmont City Schools is owed to teachers’ willingness to use eSpark with fidelity and purpose.
-Most classrooms at Piedmont Elementary use eSpark three to four times each week, giving students ample time to practice math and ELA standards and their own level and pace.
-Principal Stewart credits this practice with benefitting teachers and students alike, saying, “eSpark helps my teachers by saving them valuable time in differentiating instruction and by providing valuable data to help guide instruction.
+Most classrooms at Piedmont Elementary use eSpark three to four times each week, giving students ample time to practice math and ELA standards at their own level and pace.
+Principal Stewart credits this practice with benefitting teachers and students alike, saying, “eSpark helps my teachers by providing them with valuable data to help guide instruction.
 It helps students by providing them with an engaging platform to work on targeted individualized learning paths.”